Hayashi2251/BCExcersiceProjectSW/README.md

-﻿# Business Central Project to Excercise 2
+﻿# Business Central Project to Excercise X

  Created by Siloam Wahyu